-Incense has been used in religious rituals since time immemorial.
-Recently we had an adventurous experience with incense on our Indian spiritual tour, that we would like to share with you.
-Many people burn incense during daily meditation and relaxation as well as for many other purposes, so there is a huge demand for incense all over the world.
+Since time immemorial we use incense in religious rituals.
+Recently we had an adventurous experience with incense on our Indian spiritual tour and we would like to share it with you.
+Many people burn incense during daily meditation and relaxation as well as for many other purposes.
+There is a huge demand for incense all over the world.
 Unfortunately large industrial producers are not careful enough about all aspects of their product.
-Read on to find out about a significant difference between natural and synthetic Indian incense, that can even affect your health.
+Read on to find out the significant difference between natural and synthetic Indian incense.
+Sintetic incense can even affect your health.

-Agarbatti is an essential element for performing puja in a Hindu shrine at home or temples, ie. offering special objects to the deities while reciting Vedic mantras.
+Agarbatti is an essential element for performing puja in a Hindu shrine at home or temples.
+Meanwhile offering special objects to the deities while reciting Vedic mantras.
 Customs of making incense have changed over time.
-Since ancient times, only naturally fragrant resins, oils or woods like sandalwood and patchouli had been used for making incense.
+Since ancient times, only naturally flagrant resins, oils or woods like sandalwood and patchouli had been used for making incense.

-Many studies have been done to determine the health risks of burning agarbatti.
+Many studies entertain with the health risks of burning agarbatti.
 Recent findings indicate that synthetic incense can be more dangerous to your health than cigarette smoke!
 But even when burning high-quality hand rolled natural varieties of agarbattis, it is recommended to keep a window open, and not to burn too much of it.

-In fact just burning half of a stick at a time might be a good idea.
+In fact burning half of a stick at one time might be enough.
 Probably after watching this video you might thinking about making your own “Indian agarbattis”.
 Not a bad idea!
 Going chemical-free and all natural is better for your health and certainly more pleasing to the deities on your altar.